Exact Algorithms and Lower Bounds for Stable Instances of Euclidean k-Means: Introduction

 In this paper, we focus on $\alpha$-stable instances of the classical clustering problems \kmed and \kmeans in Euclidean metrics $\RR^d$.
 Perhaps the most widely used clustering model is the \kmeans clustering: Given a set $\cX$ of $n$ {\em data points} in $d$-dimensional Euclidean space $\RR^d$, and an integer $k$, find a set of $k$ points $c_1,\ldots,c_k \in \RR^d$ to act as as {\em centres} that minimize the sum of squared distances of each data point to its nearest centre.
 In other words, we would like to partition $\cX$ into $k$ cluster sets, $\{C_1,\ldots,C_k\}$ and find a centre $c_i$ for each $C_i$ to minimize

 Here, $||x-c_i||_2$ is the standard Euclidean distance in $\RR^d$ between points $x$ and $c_i$.
 This value is called the cost of the clustering.
 Typically, the centres $c_i$ are selected to be the centroid (mean) of the cluster $C_i$.
 In other situations the centres must be from the data points themselves (i.e. $c_i\in C_i$) or from a given set $\fa$.
 This latter version is referred to as discrete \kmeans clustering.
 There are results that show that one can reduce \kmeans to discrete version at a small loss (see \cite{Matousek00}).
 In this paper we study discrete \kmeans.
 The problem is known to be NP-hard even for $k=2$ for $\RR^d$ when $d$ is not fixed or for arbitrary $k$ in $\RR^2$ \cite{ADHP09,DFKVV04,MNV09,Vattani09}.
 Several approximation algorithms have been proposed for the problem; for a while the best ratio being a $(9+\epsilon)$ via a local search algorithm \cite{KMNPSW04}.
 This was recently improved to a PTAS independently by \cite{FRS16A,FRS16} and \cite{CKM16} when the dimension $d$ can be regarded as a constant and an 6.357-approximation for arbitrary dimensions \cite{ANSW17}.
-Awasthi et al. \cite{ACKS15} showed that the problem is APX-hard in $\RR^d$ when $d = \Omega(\log n)$.
+Awasthi et al. \cite{ACKS15} showed that \kmeans is APX-hard in $\RR^d$ when $d = \Omega(\log n)$.
+Improvements and extensions of this lower bound in high-dimensional spaces have appeared in \cite{LSW17,CSL19} with the current-best lower bound for discrete \kmeans in Euclidean spaces being 1.73 \cite{CSL22}.
+We briefly remark here that their techniques do not imply hardness of stable clustering problems, this will be discussed further in Section \ref{sec:results}.